FlicksonJ/labify/README.md

 # Labify - Chemistry Inventory Management System

-The **Labify** software is used to keep track of inventories in chemistry labs.
+The **Labify** software is used to keep track of inventories in chemistry labs.<br>
-Produced using python
+The software is written in python programming langauge.

 <img src="images/labify.jpeg" alt="Labify Logo" width="200px">